vineet-reddy/BrainBERT/README.md

 # Seizure Detection Pipeline with BrainBERT

 This repository contains a modified version of the BrainBERT model, fine-tuned for seizure detection.
 The original BrainBERT model can be found [here](https://github.com/czlwang/BrainBERT).
+This is the [link to the original BrainBERT paper](https://arxiv.org/abs/2302.14367).

 The `seizure` folder includes scripts for processing Stereo-Electroencephalography (sEEG) data, generating embeddings, and training a logistic regression model to detect seizures.